 Why it Matters

 Oct.
-15, 2012 EPA publishes a final rule setting greenhouse gas standards for passenger cars, for model years 2017-2025, and NHTSA set fuel economy standards for 2017-2021 and forecast standards for 2022-2025.
+15, 2012 EPA publishes a final rule setting greenhouse gas standards for passenger cars, for Model Years (MY) 2017-2025, and NHTSA set fuel economy standards for 2017-2021 and forecast standards for 2022-2025.
 The standards feature an average annual increase in efficiency of about 5% to reach a fuel efficiency average of 46.7 miles per gallon fleetwide by 2025.

 Jan.
 12, 2017 EPA Administrator McCarthy issues a Final Determination that the 2022-2025 greenhouse gas standards remain appropriate and should not change.
 This represents the end of the Mid-term Evaluation of the standards.